pvlang/reference/src/syntax-and-semantics/types/primitive/char.md

 ## Semantics

 - It can contain a single **standard ASCII character**.
-- It's basically an **i8** with the constraint of being non-negative.
+- It is basically an **i8** with the constraint of being non-negative.